kushaniperera/Blog/pages/Ethics%3A A Graphic Guide.md

 - #Morals
-	- Socrates: Morality isn't just oobeying the law, but something much more spiritua
+	- Socrates: Morality isn't just oobeying the law, but something much more spiritual.
+Once we know who we are (Purpose/ function), we will know how to behave well.